Two decades of euthanasia law in Belgium: should it be extended?

 (AHU)

-© BELGA PHOTO JONAS D'HOLLANDER - Illustration shows a protest action of a delegation of doctors of AZ Jan Palfijn hospital, after a doctor was involved in an euthanasia of a 91 years old patient from palliative care service, Monday 29 November 2021.
+A protest by doctors of AZ Jan Palfijn hospital in Ghent, after a doctor was involved in the euthanasia of a 91-year-old patient in palliative care service, 29 November 2021 © BELGA PHOTO JONAS D'HOLLANDER

 Get updates in your mailbox